MaxonXOXO/Happy-Birthday-love/README.md

 3. Open `index.html` in your browser.

-4. Enter the PIN `2623` to access the birthday message.
+4. Enter the PIN `2623` to access the birthday message. [you can edit the code to change pin to your liking!]

 ## 🎨 Customization